 The First Draft Demarcation Regulations were published for public comment on 2 March 2012.
-Two particular proposals in the First Draft Demarcation Regulations elicited considerable public comment - namely a prohibition on Gap Cover products and restrictions on Hospital Cash Plan insurance policies.
+Two particular proposals in the First Draft Demarcation Regulations namely a prohibition on Gap Cover products and restrictions on Hospital Cash Plan insurance policies elicited considerable public comment.
 On 15 October 2013 the NT released a summary of the 343 comments received during the initial consultation process.
-(The public comments are available at www.treasury.gov.za).
+The public comments are available at www.treasury.gov.za.

-The scope of the Second Draft Demarcation Regulations
+The scope of the second draft Demarcation Regulations

 The Second Draft Demarcation Regulations take into account the diverse comments received on the first draft.
 The revised draft recognises the role that appropriately designed and marketed health insurance policies can play in meeting the need for protection against unanticipated health events; however these products must operate within a framework whereby they complement medical schemes and support the social solidarity principle embodied in medical scheme cover.
-The Second Draft Demarcation Regulations therefore provide for the continued sale of Gap Cover and Hospital Cash Plan insurance within defined product parameters.
+The Second Draft Demarcation Regulations, therefore, provide for the continued sale of Gap Cover and Hospital Cash Plan insurance within defined product parameters.

-The proposed conditions on health insurance products, as outlined below, seek to ensure that the design and marketing of health insurance policies does not undermine a sustainable medical scheme industry, while at the same time serving the needs of those who require additional protection against health-related risks:
+The proposed conditions on health insurance products, as outlined below, seek to ensure that the design, marketing and sale of health insurance policies do not undermine the social solidarity principles in medical schemes, while at the same time serving the needs of those who require additional protection against health-related risks: